nim65s/mihini-repo/doc/md/agent/ConfigStore.md

 -- GPRS configuration
--- retry is the number of retries before switching to the next bearer, MANDATORY -- retryperiod is the time (in seconds on linux) between 2 retries on the same bearer, MANDATORY network.bearer.GPRS = { retry = 2, retryperiod = 50, apn = "internet-entreprise", username="orange", password="orange"} -- username and password can be not set if not mandatory by the operator
+-- retry is the number of retries before switching to the next bearer, MANDATORY -- retryperiod is the time (in seconds on linux) between 2 retries on the same bearer, MANDATORY network.bearer.GPRS = { retry = 2, retryperiod = 50, apn = "yourapn", username="orange", password="orange"} -- username and password can be not set if not mandatory by the operator

 -- If network.bearer.XXX.retry and / or network.bearer.XXX.retryperiod are not specified the NetworkManager will try to use those 'global' setting network.retry=5